qchenevier/MBA_memoire/doc/action_organization.md

 The digital frontier is uncharted territory and the biggest risk of all is being disrupted while sitting on the sidelines [@Manyika2015].
 Keeping up with the relentless pace of digital innovation is both a sprint and a marathon [@Manyika2015].

 The pace of change isn't going to slow down anytime soon.
 In fact, Moore's Law all but guarantees that it will continue to speed up -and speed up exponentially- for at least several decades.
 And given the cross impact into other technologies, if the last fifteen years has seen enormous disruption in the business world, the next fifteen will make that disruption seem tame by comparison  [@VanGeest2014].

+#### Network externalities are mainly positive feedbacks {#network-externalities}

+Large networks are more attractive to users than small ones.
+The term that economists use to describe this effect, network externalities are crucial for competitive strategy [@Shapiro1999].

+Network effects happen when the value of a good or a service increases as more consumers use them or as more supply-side partners augment the service (see next part about [network externalities](#network-externalities)).
+More and more, network effects become the key differentiator and driver of value creation.
+Firms should consider the role of network effects and multisided business models, which can be instantiated on the supply side with digitally interconnected partnerships and on the demand side with interconnections among web pages [@Bharadwaj2013].

+When the value of a product to one user depends on how many other users there are, economists say that this product exhibits network externalities, or network effects.
+Communications technologies are a prime example: telephones, e-mail, Internet access, fax machines, and modems all exhibit network externalities.
+Technologies subject to strong network effects tend to exhibit long lead times followed by explosive growth.
+The pattern results from positive feedback: as the installed base of users grows, more and more users find adoption worthwhile.
+Eventually, the product achieves critical mass and takes over the market [@Shapiro1999].

+Externalities arise when one market participant affects others without compensation being paid.
+Like feedback, externalities come in two flavors: negative and positive.
+The classic example of a negative externality is pollution: my sewage ruins your swimming or drinking water.
+Happily, network externalities are normally positive, not negative: when I join your network, the network is bigger and better, to your benefit.
+Positive network externalities give rise to positive feedback: when I buy a fax machine, you are more tempted to get one yourself since you can now use it to communicate with me [@Shapiro1999].

+Network externalities are what lie behind Metcalfes law, named after Bob Metcalfe, the inventor of Ethernet.
+The square of the Metcalfe's law is more a rule of thumb than a law but it does arise in a relatively natural way.
+If there are n people in a network, and the value of the network to each of them is proportional to the number of other users, then the total value of the network (to all the users) is proportional to $n * (n - 1)$ which is roughly equal to $n^2$.
+The value of a network goes up as the square of the number of users [@Shapiro1999].

+Positive feedback and network externalities are not a creation of the 1990s.
+To the contrary, network externalities have long been recognized as critical in the transportation and communications industries, where companies compete by expanding the reach of their networks and where one network can dramatically increase its value by interconnecting with other networks.
+Anyone trying to navigate the network economy has much to learn from the history of the postal service, railroads, airlines, and telephones [@Shapiro1999].

 #### Value propositions are increasingly Information & Network based